awsdocs/amazon-ec2-user-guide/doc_source/accelerated-computing-instances.md

 **Important**
 These AMIs include drivers, software, or toolkits that are developed, owned, or provided by NVIDIA Corporation\.
 By using these AMIs, you agree to use these NVIDIA drivers, software, or toolkits only on Amazon EC2 instances that include NVIDIA hardware\.

-You can also install the NVIDIA driver manually\.
+You can also install the NVIDIA driver\.
 For more information, see [Installing the NVIDIA Driver on Linux Instances](install-nvidia-driver.md)\.